 Your keywords aren’t right for you

 Even if you’ve added 10,000 keywords, you may still be getting only a trickle of traffic.
 There are two causes to troubleshoot.
-You may be targeting extremely competitive search terms with high cost-per-click bids; remember the Google Grant cannot bid higher than $2.00.
+You may be targeting extremely competitive search terms with high cost-per-click bids.
 If you’re bidding for the keyword “nonprofit donations,” you will be beat out of the market.
 To fix this problem you can remove these terms from your account or move these search campaigns to a paid digital media account where you can bid at higher rates.

 Alternatively, you may have picked lots of keywords with low search volume.
 A very specific keyword may be relevant to your mission, but that doesn’t mean users are searching for that term.
 Remember, people use Google to access information.
 Make sure your campaigns and keywords give the user what they want.